Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 However, the biggest challenge for leaders is supporting staff to improve soft skills that require interaction outside of their remote environment – with a whopping 59% of surveyed hiring managers, and 89% of executives reporting difficulty recruiting candidates with the requisite soft skills, such as communication, resilience, stress management, sales, teamwork, and leadership, it’s fair to say there needs to be a new way to train employees that desperately need these skills without having to be in-person.

 That’s where VR training is bridging the gap.
-So much so that the PwC VR Soft Skills training Efficacy Study found VR training achieves this in an accessible and affordable way while allowing learners to feel they’ve had a meaningful experience.
+So much so that the PwC VR Soft Skills Training Efficacy Study found VR training achieves this in an accessible and affordable way while allowing learners to feel they’ve had a meaningful experience.

 2. Virtual Reality Sales Training